 ChatGPT is a version of GPT-3, a large language model also developed by OpenAI.
-Language models are a type of neural network that has been trained on lots and lots of text.
+A large language model (or LLM) is a type of neural network that has been trained on lots and lots of text.
 (Neural networks are software inspired by the way neurons in animal brains signal one another.)
 Because text is made up of sequences of letters and words of varying lengths, language models require a type of neural network that can make sense of that kind of data.
 Recurrent neural networks, invented in the 1980s, can handle sequences of words, but they are slow to train and can forget previous words in a sequence.

 In 1997, computer scientists Sepp Hochreiter and Jürgen Schmidhuber fixed this by inventing LSTM (Long Short-Term Memory) networks, recurrent neural networks with special components that allowed past data in an input sequence to be retained for longer.
 LSTMs could handle strings of text several hundred words long, but their language skills were limited.

 The breakthrough behind today’s generation of large language models came when a team of Google researchers invented transformers, a kind of neural network that can track where each word or phrase appears in a sequence.
 The meaning of words often depends on the meaning of other words that come before or after.
 By tracking this contextual information, transformers can handle longer strings of text and capture the meanings of words more accurately.
-For example, “hot dog” means very different things in the sentences “Hot dogs should be given plenty of water” and “Hot dogs should be eaten with mustard.”
+For example, “hot dog” means very different things in the sentences “A hot dog should be given lots of water” and “A hot dog should be eaten with mustard.”

 2018–2019: GPT and GPT-2